StarRocks/starrocks/docs/loading/Load_to_Primary_Key_tables.md

 ## Prerequisites

 If you choose Broker Load, make sure that a broker is deployed in your StarRocks cluster.
-You can use the [SHOW BROKER](/docs/sql-reference/sql-statements/Administration/SHOW%20BROKER.md) statement to check for brokers that are deployed in your StarRocks cluster.
-If no broker is deployed, you must deploy a broker by following the instructions provided in [Deploy a broker](/docs/quick_start/Deploy.md#deploy-broker).
+You can use the [SHOW BROKER](../sql-reference/sql-statements/Administration/SHOW%20BROKER.md) statement to check for brokers that are deployed in your StarRocks cluster.
+If no broker is deployed, you must deploy a broker by following the instructions provided in [Deploy a broker](../quick_start/Deploy.md#broker-deployment).
 Assume that you have deployed a broker named `broker1`.

 If you choose Routine Load, make sure that topics are created in your Apache Kafka® cluster.
 Assume that you have created four topics: `topic1`, `topic2`, `topic3`, and `topic4`.

 ## Examples

 This section provides examples of how to make data changes to a StarRocks table through loading.
-For detailed syntax and parameter descriptions, see [STREAM LOAD](/docs/sql-reference/sql-statements/data-manipulation/STREAM%20LOAD.md), [BROKER LOAD](/docs/sql-reference/sql-statements/data-manipulation/BROKER%20LOAD.md), and [CREATE ROUTINE LOAD](/docs/sql-reference/sql-statements/data-manipulation/ROUTINE%20LOAD.md).
+For detailed syntax and parameter descriptions, see [STREAM LOAD](../sql-reference/sql-statements/data-manipulation/STREAM%20LOAD.md), and [CREATE ROUTINE LOAD](../sql-reference/sql-statements/data-manipulation/ROUTINE%20LOAD.md).

 ### UPSERT